 Commercial Auto Insurance

 Commercial auto insurance is required in most states if you use personal or company vehicles for business purposes.
-For example, if you drive a personal vehicle to a client's home to look over an insurance claim, you need commercial insurance.
-A commercial auto policy will include some form of property liability coverage, bodily injury liability coverage, and covers general damages incurred during accidents.
+For example, if you drive a personal vehicle to a client's home to look over an insurance claim, you'll need a commercial auto insurance policy.
+A commercial auto policy will include some form of property liability coverage, bodily injury liability coverage, and covers general damages incurred during auto accidents.

 Minimum requirements for drivers in Michigan include carrying $40,000 in auto insurance coverage to pay for claims if someone is injured in an accident.
 It must also include $10,000 to cover any property damage that occurs.

 There are a few other types of insurance that we recommend for small businesses in Michigan.

 General liability insurance (commonly referred to as business liability insurance, commercial liability insurance, or casualty insurance) isn't required in Michigan but we always recommend it as part of a small business insurance package.
 Having commercial liability coverage is great for small business owners because the coverage is comprehensive and the price is affordable.
 Michigan business liability insurance usually covers:

 - Third-party bodily injury: This portion of your policy covers associated medical costs if someone is injured on your premises.